4rd Annual Critical Issues in Child & Adolescent Mental Health Conference

 The target audience includes those involved in providing assessment, treatment, education, support, and advocacy for children, adolescents, transitional age youth and families.
 The purpose of this conference is to engage professionals, consumers, advocates, educators, and government representatives in learning about nature vs nurture and new knowledge and methods to improve resiliency and increase protective factors that affect the development of children, youth, families and communities.

-Psychiatrists, Pediatricians, Marriage Family Therapists, Social Workers, Psychologists, Mental Health Workers, Substance Abuse and Addiction Professionals, Counselors and Case Managers, Nurses, Teachers/Educators, Speech Therapists, OT/PT, Child Welfare Workers, Probation Officers, Mental Health Administrators and other healthcare staff, educational providers, and more.
+Psychiatrists, Pediatricians, Family Practitioners, Psychologists, Nurse Practitioners, Physician Assistants, Marriage Family Therapists, Social Workers, Mental Health Workers, Substance Abuse and Addiction Professionals, Counselors and Case Managers, Nurses, Teachers/Educators, Speech Therapists, OT/PT, Child Welfare Workers, Probation Officers, Mental Health Administrators and other healthcare staff, educational providers, and more.